 As the Board of Trustees deems necessary or desirable, they establish advisory, liaison, or ad hoc task forces.
 Click on each title to see more about the current work of each of these groups.

-Mission Task Force
+Ministerial Review Task Force

 completed task forces